 Nausea and vomiting are not diseases.
-They are really symptoms of another condition.
+They are symptoms of another condition.

 Nausea is the very unpleasant feeling of being about to vomit.
-Vomiting is the spitting up of the contents of the stomach.
+Vomiting is the expulsion of the contents of the stomach.
 It's associated with a feeling of nausea and strong contractions of the abdominal muscles.
-Vomiting is different from regurgitation, in which one spits up stomach contents without feeling sick and without strong muscle contractions.
+Vomiting is different from regurgitation, in which one spits up stomach contents into the esophagus without feeling sick and without strong muscle contractions.

-Drinking too much alcohol
+- Drinking too much alcohol

-Prescription and nonprescription drugs
+- Prescription and nonprescription drugs

-Fear or other strong emotions
+- Fear or other strong emotions

-Motion sickness, such as being seasick or carsick
+- Motion sickness, such as being seasick or carsick

-Chemical toxins in the environment
+- Chemical toxins in the environment

 Some possibly serious conditions that cause nausea and/or vomiting include: